gaultier/c/README.md

 Recursive submodules or submodules under subdirectories are avoided.

 Submodules are then built from source in `./build_vendors.sh` to control exactly the build flags and feature flags.
+E.g. libcurl is statically built without most features with a custom SSL backend.

 Static linking, C99, posix tools and not depending on what's installed in the current environment or OS specific APIs are highly preferred (but there are exceptions).